Abram Lincoln Harris: Career

 Despite the heavy criticism against fellow black businesspeople, Harris's book achieved notability and recognition in the field of economics during the Great Depression.
 In 1937, Harris founded the liberal Social Science Division of Howard University, and served as the group's leader through the late 1930s and early 1940s.

 Harris left Howard in 1945 and moved to the University of Chicago, and became one of the first African-American academics with a high position at a historically white institution.
 His move was facilitated in part by the efforts of the Chicago economist Frank Knight, one of the founders of the famed Chicago School of economics that fostered the likes of Nobel Prize-winning economists Milton Friedman and George Stigler.
 Knight had been publishing many of Harris's papers on the subject of economic doctrine in The Journal of Political Economy since the late 1920s when Harris was at Howard.
 With his move to Chicago, Harris's economic ideologies also seemed to change.
 His writings took more of the tone of orthodox economics, and his previous defense of Karl Marx and other radical economists had turned into critical examinations of the works of these men.

 Harris expressed deep concerns about the Soviet Union's totalitarian direction led by Joseph Stalin in works such as Black Communist in Dixie, published in the National Urban League magazine, Opportunity.
-However, Harris became silenced on the topic of race, and did not write about it for the remainder of his academic career.
-Harris spent the rest of his life at the University of Chicago and died on November 18, 1963.

 Legacy

 Harris is best known for his work as an economist and social critic of African American business.
 He had a heavy influence on both black radical and neo-conservative thought.
 A recipient of the Guggenheim Fellowship for Economics in 1935, 1936, 1943 and 1953, Harris was one of the leaders of black economics through the early and mid-20th century.
 His early works such as The Negro as Capitalist set the precedent for contemporary African-American radical thought.
 Harris's great number of works on race relations, such as The Black Worker, served as a model for future African-American studies.
 His essays in The Journal of Political Economy have played a significant role for institutionalist economists and for economists studying the history of economic doctrines.
-He is still widely regarded as one of the first African Americans to achieve prominence in academia in the early 20th century, and an influential figure on a wide range of African-American topics of interest.